Rosie O’Donnell Rallies Anti-Trump Celebrities To ‘Make A New Ending’

 Rosie O’Donnell, the American comedian and talk show host, is one of the many Hollywood celebrities who vehemently opposed Donald Trump’s race to the White House by lending their support to the Democratic nominee Hillary Clinton.
-So when Donald Trump won the election, Rosie O’Donnell expressed her sadness on social media by posting messages like “God Help us All” to convey the hopelessness she was experiencing after Trump’s victory.
+When Donald Trump won the election, Rosie O’Donnell expressed her sadness on social media by posting messages like “God Help Us All” to convey the hopelessness she was experiencing after Trump’s victory.

 Rosie O'Donnell: "We have 3 weeks to stop mentally unstable Trump" https://t.co/UPebAHTMYI pic.twitter.com/MwCjB6iPxx